 450/550 Histology: Through the Looking Glass - From Stem Cells to Tissues and Organs (4 credits); Hortsch, winter - The broad objective of the course is to develop a comprehensive understanding of the microscopic structure and function of tissues and organs of the body.
 Through lectures and laboratory work students should gain a basic understanding of: 1) How structural specializations of cells reflect their functions; 2) How cells work together to perform their specialized functions; 3) How groups of cells associate to form organs; 4) How this organization enables each organ system to carry out its function; and, 5) How stem cells contribute to tissue formation and regeneration.
 Students are evaluated via biweekly quizzes as well as a midterm and a final examination, all of which are online and open-book.
 Graduate students (CDB550) have to submit two additional question-writing assignments.

-560 - Quantitative Fluorescence Microscopy and Image Analysis (3 credits) Joglekar, winter -This course trains new graduate students and upper level undergraduates in the basic theory and practice of quantitative fluorescence microscopy.
+560 - Quantitative Fluorescence Microscopy and Image Analysis (3 credits); Joglekar, winter - The course has been cancelled winter 2019 term - the course will resume winter 2020 term.
+This course trains new graduate students and upper level undergraduates in the basic theory and practice of quantitative fluorescence microscopy.
 Fluorescence microscopy is an indispensable technique of the Biomedical Sciences.
 Students have to turn to microscopy at one point or another during their graduate career, and they commonly learn it on the fly.
 CDB560 is designed to impart a working understanding of the key principles of fluorescence and fluorescence microscopy, as well as the quantitative analysis of fluorescence and digital image processing.
 Students also learn to apply this knowledge by analyzing raw microscopy data from landmark studies to replicate key results.
 With this training, students are expected to become proficient in rationally designing a microscopy-based assay and then devising an appropriate method to analyze the images quantitatively.

 581 Developmental Genetics (3 credits); Allen, fall - This course is an active, participation-based class covering developmental biology and genetics, with extensive connections to stem cell/regenerative biology, genomics, evolution, and human disease.
 Three learning styles are combined in this class: (1) short faculty lectures; (2) intensive group dissections of research papers; and (3) student presentations.